top of page

 Ayurveda, which means "science of life" (from the Sanskrit words ayu, meaning life, and veda, meaning knowledge), is one of the oldest known systems of medicine.
 Its roots are often linked to the Vedic tradition, particularly the Atharva Veda.
 The primary aim of Ayurveda is to maintain health, prevent disease, and provide treatment.
 It offers a comprehensive approach to well-being, including lifestyle guidance, preventive care, and curative methods.

 Very little is known about Atreya’s early life.
-Some ancient texts say he lived between 1000 and 600 BCE in Takshashila, a famous university city in present-day Pakistan.
-In that time, many students from across India came to Takshashila to learn subjects like philosophy, grammar, astronomy, and medicine.
+Some ancient texts suggest he lived between 1000 and 600 BCE in Takshashila, a renowned university city in present-day Pakistan.
+During that time, many students from across India came to Takshashila to learn subjects like philosophy, grammar, astronomy, and medicine.
 Rishi Atreya was one of the most respected teachers there.

-He belonged to the Atreya lineage, which traces its roots back to Rishi Atri, one of the Saptarishis (seven sages) mentioned in the Vedas.
+He belonged to the Atreya lineage, tracing its roots back to Rishi Atri, one of the Saptarishis (seven sages) mentioned in the Vedas.
 Some texts also refer to him as Punarvasu Atreya.

 Scholarly Contributions of Rishi Atreya

-According to the Charaka Samhita, a major book of Ayurveda, Atreya was the first person to teach medicine in a structured way.
-He believed that diseases could be prevented and cured through food, herbs, and daily habits.
-He also believed that understanding the mind was just as important as treating the body.
-Atreya’s ideas shaped the entire Atreya school of Ayurveda (focused on internal medicine).
-Some key points of Rishi Atreya’s approach to health and illness, and how they relate to our present understanding, are explained below:
+According to the Charaka Samhita, a major text of Ayurveda, Atreya was the first person to teach medicine in a structured way.
+He believed diseases could be prevented and cured through food, herbs, and daily habits.
+Understanding the mind was just as important as treating the body.
+Atreya’s ideas shaped the entire Atreya school of Ayurveda, which focused on internal medicine.
+Below are some key points of Rishi Atreya’s approach to health and illness, and how they relate to our present understanding:

 1. Doctrine of Tridosha